ueuerejej-ops/rupon_/README.md

 This project is still very early in development and I am currently working on it alone

-I would appreciate help and feedback from other people
+I would really appreciate help and feedback from other people

 If you want to contribute you can